 The New Orleans Jazz National Historical Park Visitor Center has multiple brochures organized by neighborhood about notable sites related to jazz history.
 Audio cellphone tours also are available.
 Phone (504) 589-4841, or (504) 613-4062 for the audio tour.

 Remember that New Orleans is a port city with many types of people and all of the problems inherent in such urban areas.
+Be safe on your trip.
 Wandering should be tempered with the same awareness and common sense appropriate in any large city: Limit it to daylight hours and well-traveled routes, leave conspicuous wallets and handbags in your hotel safe and do not go alone.

 New Orleans in 3 DaysThree days is barely enough time to get to know any major destination.
-But AAA travel editors suggest these activities to make the most of your time in New Orleans.
+But AAA travel editors suggest these activities to make the most of your short vacation in New Orleans.

 Day 1: MorningJoin locals, sidewalk buskers and tourists like yourself for breakfast at Café Du Monde .
 The historic, open-air coffee stand across from Jackson Square serves chicory coffee and sugar-dusted beignets along with a delicious side order of people watching.